nitawa-hl/HL-hatlike-tracker/README.md

 ## Credits and notes

-Thanks to nitawa for [implementing most of this](https://discord.com/channels/140016142600241152/712422871044980848/837774900169015428)!
+Thanks to vEnhance for his improvements, at this point most code is his!

+Thanks to the H-group for running [hanab.live](https://hanab.live).
-Thanks to the hyphen-ated group for running [hanab.live](https://hanab.live) and the running the hanabi competitions.
+Thanks to both the H-group and [Hanabi Central](https://discord.gg/BQKYDWRq) for running the hanabi competitions

-The code I introduced is terrible.
+It is all terrible code though.
 Bugfixes and pull requests welcome.